 You might not expect it, but watering your grass before a cold night can help it withstand a light frost.
 To explain this process, we need to review a basic science lesson: when matter changes state, it creates heat.
 The water that evaporates gradually throughout the night will provide warmth for your frigid lawn.
 It will prevent the cells inside the grass blades from freezing, which is what causes the damage.
 Keep an eye on the weather forecast to find out when you should water your lawn.
 Insulating your lawn can also prepare it for extra protection against the cold – some gardeners spread peat moss and mulch as barriers against frost.

-When frost wreaks havoc on your lawn, you’ll need yard maintenance in Winnipeg to help it recover.
+When frost wreaks havoc on your lawn, you’ll need lawn care in Winnipeg to help it recover.
 From applying fertilizer to seeding, there are steps that our lawn care professionals can take to revive your beige, damaged turf.
 Contact Cleanr Property Maintenance for 5-star service.
 We know how to properly protect your lawn from Winnipeg’s frosty nights.